 This allows for more effective data discovery as users can easily navigate through the graph to explore related data, uncover hidden patterns, and gain insights from the connections between different data elements.
 By leveraging the relationships and context captured in a knowledge graph, users can make more informed decisions and identify relevant data points more efficiently, leading to improved data discovery and analysis capabilities.

-That's why a modern data catalog equipped with a data discovery tool — and built on a knowledge-graph platform with machine learning search technology — serves as a powerful data discovery system.
+That's why a modern data catalog equipped with a data discovery tool — and built on a knowledge-graph platform with machine learning search technology — serves as a powerful data discovery platform.

 data.world is built on a knowledge graph